ArjunVarshney/pdf-ops/README.md

   const resizer = new PdfResizer();

   // resize pdf as desired
-  // multiple resized pdf will be merged into one during save await resizer.resizeWithRange([
+  // multiple resized pdf will be merged into one await resizer.resizeWithRange([
     {
+      // inputFile can be a instance of File or Blob or PdfDocument(pdf-lib) or it can be a Uint8Array
-      file: 'test_files/pdf1.pdf',
+      file: pdf1,
+      // refer to the rules to pecify range
       range: [[3, 5]],
       // refer to the resize options for possible allowed values
       options: {